zhreshold/mxnet-ssd/README.md

 remarkable traits of MXNet.
 * The model is fully compatible with caffe version.
 * Model converter from caffe is available, I'll release it once I can convert any symbol other than VGG16.
+* The result is almost identical to the original version.
+However, due to different non-maximum suppression Implementation, the results might differ slightly.

 ### Demo results
 ![demo1](https://cloud.githubusercontent.com/assets/3307514/19171057/8e1a0cc4-8be0-11e6-9d8f-088c25353b40.png)